-It would be helpful if applicants to the PGCE at Bristol could book their Skills Tests as soon as they have made their UCAS Teacher Training application and confirm the date of the tests to us.
+Applicants to the PGCE at Bristol are recommended to book their Skills Tests as soon as they have made their UCAS Teacher Training application and confirm the date of the tests to us.
 Candidates will be at an advantage if they have passed the tests by the time they are interviewed.

 See international equivalent qualifications on the International Office website.

 |Application method||Online application form|

 Further information about English language requirements

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

 The programme is approved by the National College of Teaching and Leadership (NCTL) and leads to recommendation for Qualified Teacher Status (QTS).